SUBMISSIONS CLOSE MARCH 5TH, 2018!

 Interested in presenting artistic work in the Milwaukee Fringe Festival?!
 GREAT!

 Our volunteer team of arts professionals is here to help you with that.
-As we venture into 2017 and the second year of the festival, we’re glad you’re here too.
-Read the info on this page and for more information about how the Fringe came to be, take a look at our Letter to 2017 Participants.
+As we venture into 2018 and the third year of the festival, we’re glad you’re here too.
+Read the info on this page and for more information about how the Fringe came to be, take a look at our Letter to Participants.

 Applying to the Fringe

 It’s easy.
 Read all of our information provided here and then go ahead and fill out our online application.
 (Note that we are unable to accept late applications.)

 Submissions are accepted starting January 15, 2018 and the final deadline is March 5, 2018 at 11:59pm.
 Early application fee is $20 (Jan.
 15 to Feb.
 1st) and the standard fee is $25 (starting Feb 2nd).Your completed application and payment of submission fee are due no later than the final deadline of March 5th, 2018 at 11:59pm.